 Often when multiple medications are used, often in strong mixed "cocktails", this can damage the aquarium (or pond) ecosystem/chemistry.

-often these problems pre-existed long before any treatments were started due to the noticing of sick fish.
+often these problems pre-existed long before any treatments were started.

 Checking ALL these parameters is a must, often before a treatment regimen, but especially if "nothing seems to work".
 Check the following parameters:

 Client has an unstable pH due to the lack of adequate KH buffers.
 OR